-(22) Is there a limit to the total CMF Award amount that an Applicant may request?
+3.10 Is there a limit to the total CMF Award amount that an Applicant may request?
 Is there a minimum amount that an Applicant may request?

 Yes.
 The Applicant should request an amount that can be used to achieve the projected production within five years of the Award.
 However, the CMF authorizing statute caps the amount that the CDFI Fund can award to one Applicant at 15% of the total amount available for the funding round.
-For FY 2023, this amount is \$49.97 million.
+For FY 2024, this amount is \$36,975,000 million.
 CMF Applicants cannot request an amount larger than this statutory cap.
 Applicants should be aware that the CDFI Fund does not intend to make Awards as large as the statutory cap.
-For example, in the last three funding rounds, CMF Award amounts ranged from \$633,750 to \$12,000,000, with an average Award of \$4.4 million.
+For example, in the last three funding rounds, Awards ranged from \$750,000 to \$12,000,000, with an average Award of \$5.2 million.